Store Data Structure Corruption: 5 Methods to Fix This Error

 3. Update your video card driver

-In some instances, your graphics card can cause Store data structure corruption on Razer Blade or any other PC for that matter.
+Occasionally, your graphics card can cause Store data structure corruption on Razer Blade or any other PC.
 To fix this problem, it’s advised to update your drivers.

 To do this accurately, you should manage your drivers using specialized software that can provide essential support for installing or updating any driver.